 - 2″ screws

-Choose your base or bottom book and clamp it down to a table, and using a half-inch drill bit, drill a hole in the center of the book about halfway down.
+Choose your base or bottom book and clamp it down to a table.
+Using a half-inch drill bit, drill a hole in the center of the book about halfway down.

 Create the path for the electrical cord and rod.
 Open the base book.
 Using a razor blade or box cutter, cut a channel where the electrical cord will be placed, matching the width and thickness of the cord.